Robust Change Detection for Large-Scale Data Streams: Breakdown point analysis

-and the density power divergence between $f_{\theta_0}$ and $f_{\theta_1}$:
+and the density power divergence between $f_{0}$ and $f_{1}$:

-Note that $d_{\alpha}(f_{\theta_0},f_{\theta_1})$ was proposed in \cite{basu:1998}, which showed that it is always positive when $f_{\theta_1}$ and $f_{\theta_0}$ are different.
-Moreover, when $\alpha = 0,$ $d_{\alpha=0}(\theta_{0},\theta_{1})$ becomes Kullback-Leibler information number $I(f_{\theta_0}, f_{\theta_1}) = \int f_{\theta_0}(x)\log \frac{f_{\theta_0}(x)}{f_{\theta_1}(x)} dx.$
+Note that $d_{\alpha}(f_{0},f_{1})$ was proposed in \cite{basu:1998}, which showed that it is always positive when $f_{1}$ and $f_{0}$ are different.
+Moreover, when $\alpha = 0,$ $d_{\alpha=0}(f_{0},f_{1})$ becomes Kullback-Leibler information number $\int f_{0}(x)\log \frac{f_{0}(x)}{f_{1}(x)} dx.$

-With these two new notations, the following theorem derives the false alarm breakdown point of our proposed schemes $N_{\alpha}(b,d)$ as a function of the tuning parameter $\alpha$ for a fixed soft-thresholding parameter $d$ when online monitoring a given $K$ number of data streams.
+With these two new notations, the following theorem derives the false alarm breakdown point of our proposed schemes $N^{(soft)}_{\alpha}(b,d)$ and $N^{(r)}_{\alpha}(b)$ as a function of the tuning parameter $\alpha$ for a fixed soft-thresholding parameter $d$ and $r$ when online monitoring a given $K$ number of data streams.
+Since they have the same breakdown point, to simplify the notation, we use $N_{\alpha}$ to denote both the scheme $N^{(soft)}_{\alpha}(b,d)$ and scheme $N^{(r)}_{\alpha}(b).$